 They can evoke those high states in their brains by releasing all these highly pleasurable neurochemicals, without the side effects of addiction and physical and mental damage.

-Meditation can actually save you the cash (and health!) even if you’re not a serious drug addict.
+Meditation can save you both the cash and health.
 You’ll notice that once you’ll start meditating and experiencing all these elevated emotions, you’ll soon become less reliant on external substances to give your mood a boost.

 The ‘Side Effects’ of Meditation: